 Event 4502 in Operations Manager log

-This can be caused by your proxy or network firewall blocking communication to Microsoft Azure.
+This issue can be caused by your proxy or network firewall blocking communication to Microsoft Azure.
 Verify the computer has outbound access to *.azure-automation.net on ports 443.

-Runbook output and messages are sent to Azure Automation from hybrid workers just like runbook jobs run in the cloud.
+Runbook output and messages are sent to Azure Automation from hybrid workers just like runbook jobs that run in the cloud.
 You can also enable the Verbose and Progress streams the same way you would for other runbooks.

 - Get answers from Azure experts through Azure Forums